arieltyson/To-Do-List/README.md

 ## Project Description 🎨

 To-Do-List is a project that combines the use of React and TypeScript to create a dynamic and interactive to-do list application.
-Along with this, the project demonstrates proficiency in software testing, specifically unit testing, by harnessing the powers of Jest, a popular open-source testing framework for JavaScript and TypeScript.
+Along with this, the project demonstrates proficiency in software testing, specifically unit testing, by harnessing the powers of Jest, a popular open-source testing framework for JavaScript(React) and TypeScript.

 ## Project Set-up & Configuration  💻